sifatulrabbi/sifatulrabbi/README.md

 # Md Sifatul Islam Rabbi

-I'm a passionate Web developer and JavaScript lover from Bangladesh.
+I'm a passionate Web developer and TypeScript lover from Bangladesh.

 <a href="https://temujins.github.io">Visit Portfolio</a>
 <br/>